Dr Tom White

 Who's Tom?

-Raised in Hertfordshire in the UK, I have studied and taught in universities in England (Durham), Scotland (Edinburgh), the USA (Ohio), Fiji (FNU), Germany (Leipzig) and Aotearoa New Zealand (Otago).
+Raised in Hertfordshire in the UK, I have studied and taught in universities in England (Durham), Scotland (Edinburgh), the USA (Ohio), Fiji (FNU), Germany (Leipzig) and Aotearoa New Zealand (Otago and Waikato).
 I received my doctorate from Otago University in 2020, and I have over a decade of field research experience in the Pacific Islands.

 I use qualitative and mixed methods research to improve our understanding of the governance, development and public health challenges that arise at the perceived collision point between traditional ways of being-in-the-world and a globalising (and most often capitalist) modernity.